Chat with Us Phone Number1 888 717 8844

 Ready to Take the Next Step?

-Once you’ve tackled procrastination, you’ll be ready to pursue bigger goals.
-Consider an online course.
-The programs are 100% online and designed for busy professionals.
-Build the habits now that will set you up for long-term success.
+Once you’ve overcome procrastination, you’ll be in a stronger position to pursue bigger goals.
+Consider enrolling in an online course.
+ICI’s programmes are fully online and designed for busy professionals.
+Build the habits today that will support your long-term success.

 Summary

-Procrastination is often tied to stress, fear of failure, or negative emotions, not laziness.
-By using strategies such as time blocking, “if-then” plans, and a focused workspace, you can break the cycle and take actionable steps toward your goals.
-Start small, whether it’s organising your schedule or setting a timer for 25 minutes of focused work.
-Consistency is key, and the rewards are well worth it.
+Procrastination is usually driven by stress, fear of failure, or other negative emotions rather than laziness.
+By using practical strategies such as time blocking, implementation planning, and creating a focused workspace, you can break the cycle and make steady progress toward your goals.
+Start with one small action today, whether that means organising your schedule or setting a timer for 25 minutes of focused work.
+Consistency is what leads to lasting results.

 Online, career focused education that suits your lifestyle.